-Any recommendations for further action made by the Trust will be addressed to the Chief Executive Officer, Principal or Head Teacher of an individual member organisation, or the Chair of the Trust's Board of Trustees as appropriate in the circumstances.
+Any recommendations for further action made by the Trust will be addressed to the Chief Executive Officer, Principal or Headteacher of an academy, or the Chair of the Trust Board as appropriate in the circumstances.
 The recipient will take all steps within their power to ensure the recommendations are implemented unless there are good reasons for not doing so.